 A. No. Should you wish to use the stock you currently have on your shelf you should dispense the prescription as per usual processes, clearly endorsing the quantity to show that 14 tablets only were dispensed.
 Alternatively you can consider supply of the capsules in accordance with the SSP for ‘Drug X’ .

 Q. I have a prescription for two items; one item covered by an active SSP and the other for a non-SSP item.
 The item covered by SSP is supplied within the period of SSP validity but the non-SSP item is only part-dispensed with an owing for the patient.
 The balance of the non-SSP item is not dispensed to the patient until after the expiry of the SSP.
 Will I be reimbursed for an SSP if the prescription is submitted for payment after the SSP expiry date?

 A. Pharmacy teams have to submit their claim for the SSPs in the usual manner, i.e. by the 5th of the month following that in which supply was made.
 However, any prescriptions with mixed (SSP and non-SSP items) may be claimed up to three months after the SSP expires to help deal with claims for any owings on the prescription.
 Using the example of SSP01 which expired 25 October, the final cut-off for submission to be reimbursed for this SSP would be with your December bundle (submitted by the 5th of January).

 Please note that SSPs cannot be supplied past the period of SSP validity.
 Any other items on the prescription (such as an owing) can continue to be dispensed as usual but must be submitted for payment within three months of expiry of the SSP.

-Q. How can I ensure that the paper prescriptions and tokens with SSP claims are seen by an exception handler at NHSBSA?
+Q. How can I ensure that the paper prescriptions with SSP claims are seen by an exception handler at NHSBSA?

 A. All paper prescriptions and tokens which SSP claims must be placed in the red-separator on top of the bundle before submitting to the NHSBSA in the usual way.